The challenging Road 917 to the summit of Hellisheiði Eystri

 How Challenging is the Road to Hellisheiði Eystri?

 The road to the summit is mostly unpaved, called Hlíðarvegur (917).
-It’s a highly challenging drive with 15 hairpin turns.
+It’s a very challenging drive with 15 hairpin turns.
 The road is steep and high, narrow in parts, and can be slippery when wet.
-It offers superb driving with numerous tight switchback bends and curves, high drop-offs (not for the faint-hearted), and truly amazing views from the top.
+It offers a great driving experience, with numerous tight hairpin turns and curves, high drop-offs (not for the faint-hearted), and amazing views from the top.

 Is Road 917 to Hellisheiði Eystri Open in Winters?

-At this elevation, it stands as one of the highest roads in the country.
+At this elevation, it’s one of the highest roads in the country.
 It's one of the country's first roads to close each autumn due to heavy snowfall.

 Where Does Road 917 to Hellisheiði Eystri Start and End?

-Is the Drive through Road 917 to Hellisheiði Eystri Worth It?
+Is the Drive to Hellisheiði Eystri Worth It?

-At the summit, there’s a former weather station, providing a breathtaking view over Héraðsflói Bay.
-The journey offers great views of coastal cliffs at Drangsnes and the abandoned farm Krummsholt, where indistinct Viking ruins are found.
-At least two to three options at the top allow you to stop at small parking lots to take photos.
+At the summit, there's a former weather station with great views over Héraðsflói Bay.
+Along the way, you’ll have stunning views of the coastal cliffs at Drangsnes and the abandoned farm Krummsholt, where Viking ruins are located.
+There are at least two or three small parking lots at the top where you can stop to take photos.

 Pic: L M